fun4seb/GitNotes/2020 ~ Winter/SOCI244/SOCI244 - Midterm Notes.md

 - Pursuing excellence in things like amateur tennis, hobbyist stamp collecting, or volunteer work with youth exemplifies rational recreation; whereas nonrational recreation—leisure that leads to no such acquisitions but, rather, is done for pure pleasure—is the classificatory home of activities like napping, strolling in the park, and, of course, watching television (primarily for entertainment).

 # Neoliberal Governmentality
-> Neoliberal ~ Ruled by free markets rather than government regulation
+> Neoliberal ~ Ruled by free markets rather than government regulation; modern capitalism

 - Under neoliberalism, individuals are "on their own" to earn money/protect their interests; **We dont expect the government to help and provide opportunities, jobs, welfare, subsidized education, and all other realms of social programming and support structures**
 - Government or community not provide support